How does pricing for OpenDNS and WebTitan DNS Filter work?

 OpenDNS price ranges from $2.00 to $2.70.
 The basic Open DNS pricing we are seeing in the market in January 2021 is in the region of $2.70 per user per month.
 Opendns MSP pricing is usually slightly cheaper than this but there are minimums to get involved.
 For the equivalent solution with WebTitan you would be paying 0.90c per user per month.

 OpenDNS is a powerful web filtering solution for managed service providers and businesses.
 The product is priced at the upper end of the price spectrum and there are more affordable alternatives available that may provide all the features you need.

 WebTitan DNS filter from TitanHQ is the main Opendns alternative and from a pricing perspective is much better value with AI driven threat intelligence and superb support.

-What is Opendns Pricing?
+What is Opendns Pricing for Enterprises?

 The current 2021 Opendns pricing comparison that we are seeing when talking to prospective customers is as follows:

 2021 Web Filtering Pricing – Opendns Price versus WebTitan Web Filter

 Open dns Pricing: $2.70